koskath/arete2/course_content/SC/final_md_files/Lecture6/lecture_6_slide_15_total-cost-of-ownership.md

-# Total Cost of Ownership – Cost Elements and Cost Drivers
+# Slide 15 of Lecture 6 contains information about Total Cost of Ownership – Cost Elements and Cost Drivers

 ### Column Definitions
 **Activity Related to the Purchasing Process** describes the stage of the purchasing process (pretransaction, transaction, posttransaction) and the specific activity performed.